I know it’s not a sound way to start a blog post, but let’s just dive right in. What is performance marketing?

 With performance marketing, you can target a very specific audience.
 For instance, you can target only women living in a specific ZIP code of Mumbai.
-Or you can show your ads to only those people who visited your website.
-Or show the same products to a person who added it to cart on your website yesterday.
+Or you can show your ads to only those people who visit your website.
+Or show the same products to a person who added them to the cart on your website yesterday.

 Well, that’s performance marketing for you!

 According to Blue Corona, businesses make an average of $2 in income for every $1 they spend on Google Ads.
 All performance marketing channels achieve their objectives quickly across each step of a marketing funnel.